hashicorp/vagrant/website/source/docs/share/ssh.html.md

 If the private key is encrypted (the default behavior), then the connecting person will be prompted for the password to decrypt the private key.

-Additional flags are available such as `--ssh-once` to add another layer of security to your SSH shared session.
-With this flag active, only one `vagrant connect --ssh` can be attempted before the keypair is destroyed, preventing any future connections.